bbauska/UC-Davis-Inter-jQuery/readme.md

-The other thing we need to do down here is that, if you&apos;ve won the game I was setting the action area, actually this is what I&apos;m missing .innerHTML, that&apos;s what I was missing from before, **actionArea.innerHTML** set that to blank, so that that will get rid of those buttons that I had there by accident.
+The other thing we need to do down here is that, if you&apos;ve won the game I was setting the action area, actually this is what I&apos;m missing .innerHTML, that&apos;s what I was missing from before,
+<b>actionArea.innerHTML</b> set that to blank, so that that will get rid of
+those buttons that I had there by accident.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 675. test game of pig (341) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->